-This chicken curry recipe is simply divine.
+This Indian chicken curry recipe is simply divine.
 It is so reminiscent of my mom’s, it tastes and smells like hers, even though the way that she makes it is so very different.
 Please do not be intimated by the ingredient list, it appears long, but it is easy.
-I had a hard time finding tikka masala so I substituted a tandoori blend and it was still amazing.
-I will mail order tikka masala for next time though.

 It comes from my new favorite cookbook, Deliciously Organic.
 I have made quite a few things from it since I bought it (the Thai Steak Salad and Grand Isle Shrimp are so, so, good), but I am not going to share them because I want you to buy the book for yourself.